BlazeChron/BlazeChron/README.md

 -->
 I like game dev and hopefully delve deeper into math

-Currently working on a game project called Unstable Isle, inspired by Dota2 workshop's Crumbling Island Arena
+Currently working on a game project called Betrayal Seven, a single player card game.

 You can find my games on itch at https://blazechron.itch.io/